didier3009/Blowfish/README.md

 # Blowfish

+Introduction to static software analysis with SonarQube Cloud

-Ciphering with Java blowfish API
+Ciphering with Blowfish

 Java example to ensure confidentiality by ciphering and deciphering with Blowfish algorithm

+Students to use this file to configure their Sonarcloud.

 Enjoy !

-Dr. Didier Samfat
+Didier Samfat